15 Things Broke People Always Seem to Waste Money On

 Live Music Events

-Concert tickets have become less about the music and more about the Instagram proof.
-People with overdraft fees are somehow still front row at a sold-out show.
-The experience is memorable, but the bank statement is unforgiving.
+Concert tickets have become less about music and more about proving you were there.
+Broke people with overdraft fees still manage to sit front row at sold-out shows.

 🙋♂️If you like what you are reading so far, subscribe to the DadisFIRE newsletter and follow DadisFIRE on YouTube.💪